wjakob/nanobind/docs/api_core.rst

    the Python side.
 The method should return a result of type ``ret_type``.
    Otherwise, raise an exception.
 This macro should be used when the C++ function is pure virtual.
 Refer to the documentation on :ref:`trampolines
-   <trampoline>` to see how this macro can be used.
+   <trampolines>` to see how this macro can be used.

 .. c:macro:: NB_OVERRIDE_NAME(ret_type, base_type, name, func, ...)

    Dispatch the call to a Python method with custom identifier ``name`` if it is overloaded on the Python side.
 The method should return a result of type ``ret_type``.
 Otherwise, call the C++ function ``base_type::func(...)``.
-Refer to the documentation on :ref:`trampolines <trampoline>` to see how this macro can be used.
+Refer to the documentation on :ref:`trampolines <trampolines>` to see how this macro can be used.

 .. c:macro:: NB_OVERRIDE_PURE_NAME(ret_type, base_type, name, func, ...)